Nathan J. Dawson

 BS - physics, University of Idaho

-Onassis is an undergraduate majoring in Mathematics and Engineering Physics.
-He is developing Python programs to study low-dimensional quantum systems described by the Schrodinger equation.
-He is using these simulations to study the optical properties of exotic systems described by the fractional Schrodinger equation.
+Onassis was an undergraduate majoring in Mathematics and Engineering Physics.
+He developed Python programs to study low-dimensional quantum systems described by the Schrodinger equation.
+He used these simulations to study the optical properties of exotic systems described by the fractional Schrodinger equation.

-Najee is an undergraduate majoring in Engineering Physics and working to become an aerospace engineer.
-He is working on the self-healing biomaterials project, which probes the photodegradation and recovery processes of organic laser dyes in biopolymers.
+Najee was an undergraduate majoring in Engineering Physics with interests in aerospace engineer.
+He worked on the self-healing biomaterials project, which probes the photodegradation and recovery processes of organic laser dyes in biopolymers.

-Mauricio is an undergraduate majoring in Engineering and plans to get his Bachelor degree in Mechanical Engineering.
-He later plans to go to graduate school to be a bioengineer with his interests in tissue engineering, regenerative medicine, and blood lasing.
-Mauricio is currently working on the self-healing biomaterials project.
+Mauricio was an undergraduate majoring in Engineering with interdisciplinary interests in tissue engineering, regenerative medicine, and blood lasing.
+Mauricio worked on the self-healing biomaterials project probing photodegradation and recovery of DO11 doped in PLA.